elixirschool/elixirschool/lessons/basics/modules.md

 ## Modules

-Modules are the best way to organize functions into a namespace.
+Modules allow us organize functions into a namespace.
 In addition to grouping functions, they allow us to define named and private functions which we covered in the previous lesson.

 Let's look at a basic example: